Kalmar: Today

 Kalmar has embarked on a comprehensive program to reduce fossil fuel use.
 A local trucking firm, which employs nearly 450 people, has installed computers that track fuel efficiency and have cut diesel use by 10 percent, paying off the cost of the devices in just a year.
 The company is now looking to fuel its future fleet with biodiesel.

 A large wood pulp plant harnesses the steam and hot water it once released as waste to provide heating, through below-ground pipes, and generates enough electricity to power its own operations and 20,000 homes.

 Bicycle lanes are common; for example, the Kalmarsundsleden, and cars line up at Kalmar city's public biogas pump.
 Building codes now require thermal insulation and efficient windows for new construction or retrofits.
 Street lights use low-energy sodium bulbs, and car dealers promote fuel-efficient and hybrid vehicles.

 In 2011 Guldfågeln Arena was initiated.
 It is the new stadium of the football team of the city, Kalmar FF.
 The capacity of the stadium is 12,000 people and it is currently one of the newest stadiums in Sweden.
 The stadium was also built to host concerts and did so in the summer of 2011 when Swedish artists Håkan Hellström and The Ark performed.

 Climate

-Kalmar has an oceanic climate with some continental influences.
-Summers are warm and winters fairly cold with temperatures normally hovering around zero.
+Kalmar has an oceanic climate using the -3°C isotherm or a warm-summer humid continental climate using the 0°C isotherm.
+Summers are warm and winters are fairly cold with temperatures normally hovering around zero.
 Kalmar is among the hottest Swedish cities, with an all-time record set at 35.2 C. The average summer temperatures however are typical for southern Sweden.